MaxHalford/bbc-weather-honolulu/README.md

 | 2021-03-09 21:00:00 |        22 |                0 |
 | 2021-03-09 22:00:00 |        21 |                9 |
 | 2021-03-09 23:00:00 |        21 |                0 |

+Check out the `measure_accuracy.sql` for an example of how to evaluate the correctness of the forecasts.